davidsizemore/hindsight/README.md

    - Choose "Copy App" and select a location (like your Desktop)

 4. Install the app:
-   - Drag the exported Hindsight.app to your Applications folder
+   - Drag the exported ObliquePauses.app to your Applications folder
-   - Launch Hindsight from your Applications folder
+   - Launch Oblique Pauses from your Applications folder

 ## Usage